rishz09/web-app-sentiment-analysis/README.md

 # web-app-sentiment-analysis
 Simple web app to classify texts using Flask and HTML.
-Training of model done utilising IMDB movie reviews dataset and Hashing Vectorizer.
+Training of model done on IMDB movie reviews dataset, utilising Hashing Vectorizer.